VanessaTsang888/vue-the-complete-guide/S2-BasicsCoreConcepts-DOM-InteractionWithVue/s2-notes.md

    -> method -> instead of declare box to true we declare as the opposite with the Not opporator: !this.boxASelected;
    -> if box A is true, its now NOT as its assigned to NOT true -> Do the same to the other boxes.

+L35 Classes & Computed Properties:
+It's ok to have class binding in HTML code is but If we have more complex code and need to find out if a class (i.e. active) should be added or not, then we can use computed properties.
+Then we just create a new computed property and add the class binding logic inside it, using the 'this' keyword since we are inside of our Vue app.

+Then in HTML -> v-bind class, it will take-in the value of the computed property name of: boxSelected